TSE-Systems/tse-analytics-docs/Writerside/topics/Introduction.md

 - **Dynamic Visualization**: TSE Analytics allows to quickly visualize data over time using the plot function and quickly screen and compare data across different groups, individual animals, or specific time periods.
 - **Comprehensive Statistical Analysis**: The software includes a broad range of statistical tools, from data exploration to advanced analyses.
 - **User-Friendly, Flexible and Efficient**: TSE Analytics stands out for its ease of use and extensive analytical capabilities combined with various export functions.
-- **Reproducibility and Collaboration:** By using TSE Analytics, researchers can generate standardized output reports to ensure the reproducibility and comparability of research findings.
+- **Reproducibility and Collaboration**: By using TSE Analytics, researchers can generate standardized output reports to ensure the reproducibility and comparability of research findings.

 ## Data Visualization and Statistical Analysis